Cosamores/hello-world/README.md

-# hello-world

-Hi, I'm Diego, musician and enthusiast of coding, just started, commited to become a real world developer in some time.
+alert('hello-world' \n 'Hi, I'm Diego, musician and enthusiast of coding, just started, commited to become a real world developer in some time.' \n 'Welcome');